-This easy tomato spinach soup adds two kinds of canned beans to the mix, for a quick, delicious, hearty and healthy soup.
+This easy tomato bean and spinach soup adds two kinds of canned beans to the mix, for a quick, delicious, hearty and healthy soup.

 tomato bean soup with spinach in bowls